-The Parks Department has a long history of preservation and restoration of natural areas.
-Since the largest gift of Hixon Forest, the city has acquired 862 acres of property that could have been otherwise sold to developers.
-Some of the properties are more impacted than others from agriculture and rock quarrying, so these lands pose different challenges to restore than more primitive, unimpacted lands.
+The City Parks Department has a long history of preservation and restoration of natural areas.
+Since the largest gift of Hixon Forest, the City has acquired ~2,000 acres of property that could have been otherwise sold to developers.
+Some of the properties more impacted than the others from agriculture and rock quarrying, these lands pose different challenges to restore than more primitive unimpacted lands.

-By increasing the biodiversity of our native plant species, we will be improving the quality and bounty of the food chain for all species groups.
+By increasing the biodiversity of native plant species, we will be improving the quality and bounty of the food chain for all species groups.
 With the threat of non-native invasive species, the necessity to increase native plant diversity is becoming progressively more prevalent.
 Even the untrained eye can notice the visual environmental difference between a healthy, diverse understory and one crowded with invasive.
-As our wildlife search for the dwindling supply of nutritious native species and our tree seedlings get outcompeted for soil, space and light, our next generation could see a dramatic shift towards an impenetrable jungle of invasive monocultures.
-Invasive management doesn't happen overnight or even over ten years.
+As our wildlife search for the dwindling supply of nutritious native species and our tree seedlings get outcompeted or soil, space and light our next generation could see a dramatic shift towards an impenetrable jungle of invasive monocultures.
+Invasive management of 2,819 acres doesn't happen overnight or even over ten years.
 Restoring land to its historic and geographic habitat must be strategic and calculated.
-Taking on too much at any time could result in the irradiation of habitat for sensitive species.
 Restoration practices are also unique because of the diverse ecosystems that exist within each Blufflands property.
-Restoration practices include but are not limited to invasive cutting, pulling, girdling and treating, deer management, tree removal, maintenance, prescribed fire, and native plantings.
+Restoration practices include but are not limited to invasive cutting, pulling, girdling and treating, deer management, tree removal, prescribed fire, and native plantings.
 This plan focuses on restorative efforts primarily focused on prairies because of their globally rare sensitive habitat.
-Through volunteer work and grants, the prairies will be expanded to include restoration of the hardwood timbers and encompass the majority of public lands.
+Though volunteer work and grants the prairies will be expanded to include restoration of the hardwood timbers encompass many of the City's public lands.
 Several test timber stand improvement projects are being monitored for effectiveness and feasibility.
-The Hixon Forest Management Plan addresses the recommended restorative practices to be implemented for the future of the Hixon Forest hardwoods.